mohamedhassan218/Database_Intern/README.md

 # Database_Intern
-This repository contains a project I have implemented during my database-internship.
+This repository contains a project I have implemented during my database internship.